KelvinHere/Milestone-Interactive/README.md

 1. To be playing the game as quickly as possible.
 2. To be given the instructions for the game as concisely as possible.
 3. The game to give me suitable feedback for my inputs through sound or animation.
-4. Te be able to restart the game quickly.
+4. To be able to restart the game quickly.
 5. To be able to change the games difficulty to my skill level.
 6. To be given a challenge only if I want it.
 7. The tiles to be distinctly different from each other.